 Eventually…they got tired of me.

 My classes were much longer than theirs (I majored in Cinema Studies – so four-hour classes included a film, discussion, and short lecture.
-As opposed to their 45 minute – 1 hr and 15 minute classes) and I often had different events to go to that were not open to them as they were not a member of my department, or school.
+As opposed to their 45 minute – 1 hr and 15 minute classes), and I often had different events to go to that were not open to them as they were not members of my department or school.

 So, we stopped hanging out.